Understanding Systemd Units: A Deep Dive into Service Configuration

 • /etc/systemd/system/: For locally configured units, overriding default ones.

-• /usr/lib/systemd/system/: For units installed by packages.
+• /usr/lib/systemd/system/: For units installed by packages on many distributions.

 Anatomy of a .service Unit File